-Pro tip: Nic and I tried to visit this park on a summer weekend, and we couldn’t even find a parking spot so we had to leave!
+Pro tip: Nic and I tried to visit this park on a summer weekend, and we couldn’t even find a parking spot so we had to leave.
 This state park is very popular and for good reason!
-When I did get to visit, it was mid-April and fairly empty.
+Plan your visit during the off-season or plan to arrive very early.

 7. Split Rock Lighthouse

-Drive or hike to Pebble Beach for a killer view of the Split Rock Lighthouse.
-If you choose to walk, it’s about ten minutes through a wooded path.
+One of my favorite views of the Split Rock Lighthouse is from Pebble Beach.
 If it’s a hot summer day, be sure to take off your shoes and cool off in the crystal clear water.
 If you want to learn more about the lighthouse, take a tour for $8.
-You’ll be lead around the grounds and even get to go inside the lighthouse.
+You’ll be led around the grounds and can even go inside the lighthouse.

 8. Black Beach